graphbig/GraphBIG-Doc/HOWTO/HOWTO-compile.md

 $ make all
 ```

 To compile only one particular benchmark, just get into the benchmark directory and use _"make all"_.

 Note: GraphBIG incorporates the source code of libpfm, which is a library for performance monitoring.
 It is used to convert performance counter names in string format to the corresponding hex codes.
 No extra installation is required.
-The source code of libpfm is in _tools/_ and will automatically unpacked, compiled, and linked during benchmark compiling.
+The source code of libpfm is in _tools/_ and will automatically unpacked, compiled, and linked during compiling.
+The compiling of libpfm will be performed by each category level Makefile.
+It can also be compile separately by  calling _make all_ in _tools/_.
+If the category level Makefiles are never called, users should use the Makfile in _tools/_ before compiling separate benchmarks.

 ## Compile flags